Ä¢¹½ÊÓÆµÍø

 5. Deliverables

-1. Required Deliverables.
-Two deliverables are required as part of the peer observation process: 1) the Peer Observation Form and 2) the Observer Information.
-The Peer Observation Form approved by Faculty Senate and provided through the Faculty Evaluation Repository must be used.
+1. Required Deliverables: Two (2) deliverables are required as part of the peer observation process: 1) the Peer Observation Form and 2) the Observer Information.
+The Peer Observation Form approved by Faculty Senate must be used.
 Departments may choose to add to the forms but may not remove contents/sections.
-The Observer Information is collected via a quiz in the Faculty Evaluation Repository.
-This quiz may not be modified by the departments.
+The Observer Information is collected via the SharePoint site.
 Departments may require additional deliverables.

-2. Delivery.
-Faculty will deliver a completed Peer Observation form and complete the Observer Information through the Faculty Evaluation Repository through the procedure described in the Faculty Evaluation Repository.
+2. Delivery: Faculty will deliver a completed Peer Observation form and complete the Observer Information through the SharePoint site.

 6. Observations

 Observations should be focused on pedagogy rather than solely on course content; as a result, there is a great deal of flexibility regarding who may be observed.
 Departments may set limitations on or set goals for who should be observed.
-Below are some of the populations it may benefit faculty to observe.
+Populations it may benefit faculty to observe include:

 • Instructors in department